yingding/ai-hackathon-022025/docs/07 Copilot Studio with Azure Foundry.md

 [Endpoint swagger template](main/imgs_mcs/custom_connector_AF_endpoint_swagger_file.yaml)

 In the template you can adjust the model name and the host to your endpoint data or create a new swagger file.
 You can also use the exact template from this repository if you don't have your own endpoint.
+API Key will be posted in the meeting chat.

 Move to the tab 6.Test and create a new connection